EXPECT 20 – 25 WEEK LEAD TIMES ON ALL CHASSIS ORDERS. WE APPRECIATE YOUR PATIENCE.

 Although you won't be getting this chassis down to the sub 3 lb range, when paired with the TR-2 buttstock and Ergo Grip the Envy pro only weighs 4 lbs 3 oz.
 With this chassis, you can enjoy the benefits of an enlarged mag well, stiffer forend, and the ability to add even more weight than the Element chassis.

-Once all the weights from our competition kit are added the Envy Pro chassis, the weight exceeds 10 pounds.
+Once all the weights from our competition kit are added to the Envy Pro chassis, the weight exceeds 10 pounds.
 If weight is not a concern and you want the utmost stability, the Envy Pro is the chassis for you!

-A clone of the Element chassis system, the ATOM's 5.5-inch shorter forend makes for a more compact rifle while cutting an additional 1.5 ounces of overall weight when compared to its predecessor.
-Add a folding stock adapter to this little chassis and you've got a compact rifle that will fit just about anywhere.
+A clone of the Element chassis system, the ATOM's 5.5-inch shorter forend makes for a more compact rifle while cutting an additional 1.5 ounces of overall weight compared to its predecessor.
+Add a folding stock adapter to this little chassis, and you've got a compact rifle that will fit just about anywhere.

 Still have questions about which chassis system is right for you?